-Red Hat OpenShift is available to run on OpenStack, VMware, bare metal, AWS, Google Cloud Platform (GCP), Azure, IBM Cloud and any platform that supports Red Hat Enterprise Linux.
-Red Hat also provides Red Hat OpenShift Dedicated on AWS and GCP as a public cloud service.
+Red Hat OpenShift is available to run on Red Hat OpenStack® Platform, VMware, bare metal, AWS, Google Cloud Platform, Azure, IBM Cloud, and any platform that supports Red Hat Enterprise Linux.
+Red Hat also provides Red Hat OpenShift Dedicated on AWS and Google Cloud as a public cloud service.
 Azure Red Hat OpenShift is jointly offered by Red Hat and Microsoft.
 Red Hat OpenShift Service on AWS is jointly offered by Red Hat and Amazon.

-As a leading provider bringing trusted open source solutions to enterprise customers for over two decades, Red Hat brings this same level of trust and security to containers through solutions like Red Hat OpenShift Container Platform, Red Hat Advanced Cluster Management for Kubernetes, and our container-enabled Red Hat product portfolio.
+Red Hat is a leading provider bringing trusted open source solutions to enterprise customers for over two decades, and we bring this same level of trust and security to containers through solutions like Red Hat OpenShift Platform Plus, and our container-enabled Red Hat product portfolio.